josephsookim/pokernow-ai/README.md

 # **PokerNow AI**
 Currently, a work in progress -> aiming to create a DeepSeek wrapper project that will suggest the best course of action, given the other players' playing styles and actions.

+If you'd like to follow my progress, consider starring this project.

 ![Project Banner (To Be Added)](image-link)

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)